Home » Articles » Holiday » The best family fun in Coffs Harbour!

 This was a gorgeous view of Coffs Harbour from high up on the mountain.
 Sealy Lookout is located within the ecotourism-accredited Bruxner Park Flora Reserve in Orara East State Forest.
 It’s not signposted from the highway.
 All you’ll see is a brown sign ‘Sealy Lookout’.
 It’s home to the award-winning Forest Sky Pier, which we discovered by accident.

-It’s quite a hairy drive up the mountain, with the edge not far from your tyre.
-I’m not good with heights so this was quite challenging for me.
+It’s a hairy drive up the mountain, with the edge not far from your tyre.
+I’m not good with heights, so this was quite challenging.
 However, every good adventure has a reward, and the view from the top was outstanding.

 You’ll discover a stunning picnic area, some table settings were undercover, and plenty of room to stretch out a blanket for a picnic lunch.